Dunblane Quaker Meeting

 Meeting for Worship: Sundays at 10:30 a.m.
 Children Welcome.

 Meeting for Worship takes place each Sunday in the Braeport Centre in Dunblane: see below.
-With the current COVID-19 restrictions, we are also meeting by Zoom each Sunday at 10:20 for 10:30.
+Since the COVID-19 restrictions, we have been using Zoom for blended meetings each Sunday at 10:20 for 10:30.
+On the first Sunday of the month the meeting at the Braeport and on Zoom are held in parallel (not blended).
 If you wish to join our Meeting for Worship by Zoom for the first time, please contact the clerk at dunblanequakers [at] googlemail.com for instructions.

-Prior to lockdown we have had an active Children and Young People's (CYP) meeting.
-Restrictions due to lockdown have meant that at the moment we are a meeting in readiness to welcome children and young people whenever the need arises.
+To ensure we are prepared for your children and young people, please contact us in advance.
+In the past we have had an active Children and Young People's (CYP) meeting.
+At the moment we are a meeting in readiness to welcome children and young people whenever the need arises.
 To this end a number of age-appropriate activity packs are being developed, such that we are prepared for CYP should they attend.
 We have a core of children’s helpers who are PVG checked.
-To ensure we are prepared for your children and young people, please contact us in advance.

 Dunblane is one of Scotland's ancient burghs.
 Situated at the northern end of the M9 motorway and on the main railway line 7 miles north of Stirling with a frequent train and bus service, this picturesque small town is well worth a visit.
 Dunblane was founded in 602AD by the Celtic missionary St. Blane.
 The Cathedral in the centre of the town dates from 1204.
 Its interior, which was restored in the late 19th century, is worth viewing.